‘Mean Girls’ takes 1st place at the box office. So fetch.

-The “Mean Girls” comeptition over the Martin Luther King Jr. holiday weekend included several new releases, like the Jason Statham movie “ The Beekeeper ” and the Jay-Z produced biblical satire “The Book of Clarence,” in addition to a slew of awards contenders capitalizing on buzz from recent nominations and the Golden Globes.
+The “Mean Girls” competition over the Martin Luther King Jr. holiday weekend featured several new releases, including the Jason Statham action movie “ The Beekeeper ” and the Jay-Z produced biblical satire “The Book of Clarence,” in addition to a slew of awards contenders capitalizing on buzz from recent nominations and the Golden Globes.

 Amazon and MGM’s “The Beekeeper” debuted in second place with an estimated $16.8 million from 3,303 theaters.
 Men made up approximately 62% of ticket buyers and audiences overall gave it a B+ CinemaScore.
 By the end of the four-day weekend, the studio expects it to have made $19.1 million.
 Miramax handled the international distribution for “The Beekeper,” which also grossed $20.4 million from 49 territories.